Wizcorp/StyleGuides/README.md

 * Comments SHOULD be indented relative to their position in the code, preceding or to the right of the code in question.

-* The declaration of collection variables SHOULD be followed by a comment stating the common type of the elements in the collection.
+* The declaration of variables MAY be followed by a comment on the same line.

 * Comments SHOULD be included to explain BLOCKS of code, to explain the point of the following block.